 Paper refund checks will be processed once a week and mailed to students, not held at CSC.
 If you expect to receive a refund check, please review and update both your local and permanent addresses in your “Profile” on CalCentral to reflect your current mailing address to avoid mailing delays.

-On March 27, the federal government signed the Coronavirus Aid, Relief, and Economic Security (CARES) Act into law, and established the Higher Education Emergency Relief Fund (HEERF) which provides emergency funding to higher education institutions.
+CARES Act: Higher Education Emergency Relief Fund (HEERF I) – On March 27, 2020 the federal government signed the Coronavirus Aid, Relief, and Economic Security (CARES) Act into law, and established the Higher Education Emergency Relief Fund (HEERF I) which provided emergency funding to higher education institutions.
 Half of the HEERF dollars must go directly to students in the form of emergency grants for expenses related to the disruption of campus operations due to the COVID-19 crisis.
 The campus received $15.2M for direct student support.
+These emergency financial aid grants were distributed to students starting in Spring 2020 and throughout the 2020-21 academic year.

 Your Financial Aid and Scholarships Office team collaborated with campus partners, including the Division of Equity and Inclusion, the Graduate Division, student government leaders, and the Student Advocate’s Office, on the awarding and distribution of these funds.
 We also committed to providing students eligible for financial aid under the California Dream Act with equivalent funding from the Student Emergency Fund.

-Awards will be emergency grants for expenses related to the disruption of campus operations due to the COVID-19 crisis.
+Awards are emergency grants for expenses related to the disruption of campus operations due to the COVID-19 crisis and to assist with any unexpected costs that have arisen due to coronavirus.

 Equity – Recognize that while all students have been impacted by COVID-19, the pandemic has resulted in disparate outcomes for those who have historically been most marginalized and/or underserved.
 Also Recognize that some students may have already received relief from campus programs (e.g., Basic Needs, Student Emergency Funding, Housing Refunds, Departmental Emergency Funding).